 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, nerve problems, tumors, or any type of infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any type of infection.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: